vale-cocoa/VDLBinaryExpressionsAPI/README.md

 On the other hand given a collection of tokens whose order is a valid postfix notation expression, `validInfix()` will return an array containing the same elements, but with their order changed —eventually with parenthesis tokens added when needed—, to form the equivalent expression in infix notation.
 While calling `validPostfix()` will return an array containing the same elements in the same order of the callee collection.

-### Combining two postfix expressions into one
+### Combining two expressions into one
+#### `postfix(by:with:)`
 Building up a postfix expression could be a tricky task, since we are generally more used to work with the infix notation.
 On the other hand postfix notation is way much easier for keeping track on how a binary expression is evaluated.

-The method `postfixCombing(using:with:)` it's a useful tool for building up expressions in postfix notation: by providing an operator and another valid expression —in either infix or postfix notation.
+The method `postfix(by:with:)` it's a useful tool for building up expressions in postfix notation: by providing an operator and another valid expression —in either infix or postfix notation.
 Both expressions will be turned into postfix notation and used as operands for the given operator, forming a unique valid postfix expression.

 That is, given: